bcarun/madrascoder/tutorials/001-pragmatic-cucumber/11-implementing-update-resource.md

 > Background will get executed once per scenario in the file, in this case it will get executed once per example use case.

-If you run the tests, all update use cases will fail as we have not yet implemented 'Update Employee API'.
+**If you run the tests**, all update use cases will fail as we have not yet implemented 'Update Employee API'.

 ### Step 2: Implement 'Update API'